CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks that are due before a specific date
-2. Inbx_0 retrieves the required tasks and displays them in a list Use case ends.
+2. Inbx_0 retrieves the required tasks and displays them in a list <br>
+Use case ends.

 **Extensions**